ScaledMarkets/bddloadgen/README.md

 (TestRunner.java uses this algorithm.)

+A ramp function is a linear increase or decrease of request rate over time.
-The request rate r is given by,
+The request rate r as a function of time t is therefore given by,

 <blockquote>
 r = a t + c